 A course in which a student has received a "WF" or a non-passing grade may be attempted only three (3) times.
-A student who does not successfully complete a course after the third attempt will be academically dismissed from the University and may not appeal the dismissal.
-A student will be charged for all repeats.
+A student who does not successfully complete a course after the third attempt will be academically dismissed from the University and may appeal the dismissal after 1 year of being dismissed.
+A student may be charged for the repeat course.
+Financial Aid may not cover the subsequent attempt.